A CHALLENGE TO DEFINE

 Most people are under the impression that science is easy to define.
 After all, the word has some sort of a definition in the dictionary and even grade school textbooks offer definitions.
 Furthermore, since the word is used somewhat commonly, one might infer that it should be easy to determine whether something is science or not a science.
 Finally, since most of the definitions floating around in our society—especially those which students are called upon to memorize—link science to ‘the scientific method’, there must be a procedure that all scientists use and no one outside of science uses.

-The following article is from Devotional Biology: Learning to Worship the Creator of Organisms, Chapter 1.3, pgs.
-25-29
+The following article is an excerpt from Devotional Biology: Learning to Worship the Creator of Organisms, Chapter 1.3, pgs.
+25-29.
+The views expressed reflect those of the authors, and not necessarily those of New Creation.

 In fact, none of these things are true.
 First of all, science is not easy to define.
 Even experts1 struggle to define it, and thus far no single definition has been agreed upon.
 Secondly, it is not always clear whether or not something is a science.
 There are certain things that everyone is satisfied labeling as science.
 There are many other things that everyone agrees should not be labeled as science.
 But there are still other things that some people label as science and other people label as non-science.
 Finally, there is, in fact, no single ‘scientific method’ that all scientists use, and most of the methods that are used by scientists are also commonly used by people outside of science.